epam/ai-dial/docs/tutorials/quick-start-with-addon.md

-# Launch AI DIAL Chat with To-Do List Addon
+# Launch AI DIAL Chat with a Sample Addon

 ## Introduction